vsoch/watchme/docs/_docs/watcher-tasks/psutils.md

 ```

 Notice that your custom environment variables are not skipped, only those
 in the content of the default parameters.
+Here is a rundown of all of what
+is discussed above:

+<script id="asciicast-247000" src="https://asciinema.org/a/247000.js" data-speed="2" async></script>

-ANd there you have it!
+And there you have it!
 With these methods to monitor any process on the fly at
 a particular interval, you are good to go!